Things To Know

 With the UNESCO World Heritage listed Daintree Rainforest on the doorstep, this area is one of the most naturally diverse places on earth.
 Virtually untouched for millions of years, the Wet Tropics is home to numerous rare and threatened plant and animal species found nowhere else in the world.
 It is the oldest continuously surviving tropical rainforest on earth, a living museum of how land plants have evolved since the break up of Gondwana 40 million years ago - from ancient ferns, conifers and cycads to the more highly evolved flowering plants, and animals with ancient lineages that represent significant stages in evolution such as the musky rat-kangaroo and the chowchilla.
 Home also to over a fifth of Australia’s bird species and some of the world’s largest and most striking butterflies, exploring this area of natural beauty and significance it is an unforgettable and unmissable experience.

-How do I get to Mount Louis Station?
+How do I get to Mount Louis Station Guest House?
 Full details are on the Location page.

-What time should I arrive?
+What time should I arrive/ depart?
 Check in time is from 2pm and check out is at 10am

-Do you have wifi or 3G internet reception?
-Yes, there is wifi at the property and 3G and mobile phone connectivity.
+Do you have wifi or phone reception?
+Limited WIFI is available at the property and phone service is available through the Telstra mobile network.

-Is a stay at Mount Louis good for kids?
-Kids at Mount Louis Station are most welcome, and we believe it is the perfect place to escape the hustle and bustle of modern life and get the kids back to basics.
-They will love exploring the great outdoors, learning about life on a cattle station, going on bush walks, fishing or crabbing in the creek and visiting the local bush beaches and waterfalls or even the Great Barrier Reef.
-The house is ideally designed for families with lots of spacious communal areas and a private fenced garden.
+Is a stay at Mount Louis Guest House good for kids?
+Kids at Mount Louis Station Guest House are most welcome, and we believe it is the perfect place to escape the hustle and bustle of modern life and get the kids back to basics.
+They will love exploring the great outdoors, going on bushwalks, fishing or crabbing in the local creeks and rivers and visiting the local bush beaches and waterfalls or even the Great Barrier Reef.
+The house is ideally designed for families with lots of spacious communal areas and a private garden and lawn area.
 The kitchen and BBQ area are fully equipped with everything you should need.
 Our separate laundry room has a washer and dryer, iron and ironing board.

 Do you supply tea and coffee?
-Yes - generous provisions sufficient for your stay.
+Yes – generous provisions are provided which will be sufficient for your stay.

 Do you supply bed linen and towels?
-Yes all bed linen and towels are provided and will be replenished every 7 days.
+Yes all bed linen and towels are provided and will be replenished every 7 days if requested.
 A bath sheet, hand towel and face cloth are provided for each guest.
-Should you require additional towels, please phone Mount Louis Station on 0407 036 583 / 0740 608 181.
+Should you require additional towels, please call us on 0407 036 583 / 0740 608 181.

 Is there a non-smoking policy?
 Smoking is strictly prohibited inside the house.
-All butts must be placed in the outside bins.
+Please place all butts in the outside rubbish bins located in the carport.

-How are we to leave the Ranch House on departure?
-On departure please leave all used towelling and robes on the ensuite or bathroom floor.
-The dishwasher should be stacked and turned on, air-conditioning turned off and windows closed.
-The Ranch House should be left in a tidy condition with all items returned to their original position.
+How are we to leave the House on departure?
+Please leave all used towelling on the bathroom floor.
+The dishwasher should be stacked and turned on, air-conditioning turned off, fans turned off and windows closed.
+The house should be left in a tidy condition with all items returned to their original position.
 If additional cleaning is necessary an extra charge will be incurred.
+Please ensure all doors are locked upon departure and the house key left inside.

 What if we break something?
 There is a flat $5 charge for crockery and glassware breakages.
 Other items need to be discussed with the host.